picosh/docs/posts/how-it-works.md

 keywords: [pico, how, it, works]
 ---

-The secret ingredient to all our services is how we let users publish content without needing to install anything.
+The secret ingredient to all our services is how we enable users publish content without needing to install anything.
 We accomplish this with the SSH tools you already have installed on your system.
 All a user needs is an SSH client to manage their content.